AlexandreFenyo/net-monitor/README.md

 </log4j:configuration>
 ````

-Note that is you get a high rate of If you want to increase performances, change the ConversionPattern
+Note that is you get a high rate of logs, you should replace the `%d` part of the ConversionPattern because pattern If you want to increase performances, change the ConversionPattern

 # Client API